jeffmerkey/netware-xscreensaver/README.md

 *(Note: rpm installs the source code files in /root/rpmbuild/ as top directory for RedHat and CentOS platforms.
 SuSe platforms install the source code files in /usr/src/packages/)*

-For building or rebuilding RPMS or DEB Packages after you have installed the associated source packages on your platform, refer to the following:
+For building or rebuilding RPMS Packages after you have installed the associated source packages on your platform, refer to the following:

 - [Building the Screensaver as an RPM Package (Redhat/CentOS/SuSe)](#building-as-an-rpm-package)